LyuunR/MigotoLauncher/README.md

 # MigotoLauncher
+Launch 3dMigoto and Genshin at the same time.
 My very first python project, Don't blame me if its shit!!

 ## Using
 Build your own (OR) Use pre-built from releases